 Be able to solve problems that require critical analysis and synthesis by:

 Be able to communicate clearly and effectively with others in a professional setting by:

 Be capable of working independently or collaborating with others with:

 Demonstrate analysis and evaluation skills in different contexts by:

 Applicants usually have successfully completed an Australian year 12 or equivalent.
-Graduates of the MIT Diploma of Networking (DNet) can articulate into the BNet.
+Graduates of the MIT Diploma of Information Technology (DIT) can articulate into the BNet.
 Recognition of Prior Learning is available, especially for those who have completed studies in the areas of Information Technology, Information Systems, Computer Science, or Computer Engineering.

 Program structures and units are subject to change through the process of regular course revision.
 There is no guarantee that every unit will be offered in any particular trimester.

 Career of the Day (CotD)